manishnakar/laravel-sonarqube/README.md

     	Login with credentials admin/admin.
     	After logging in Click on My Profile present as sub-menu under logged user name in top-right corner.
     	Change Password accordingly.

+#Troubleshooting

+You might face some problem while running sonar-runner on your project..
+Possible checks should be :

+1. Please check Java version
+2. PORT is blocked by other process
+3. remove /sonar from web API and try